Why Do We Need Weight Decay in Modern Deep Learning?: Training details

 \myparagraph{LLM experiments.} We use the \texttt{NanoGPT} repository \citep{nanogpt2023} for training GPT-2 models \citep{radford2019language} on OpenWebText \citep{gokaslan2019ppenwebtext}.
 All training documents are concatenated in a single stream from which a new batch is sampled with replacement on every iteration of training.
 We train a 124M parameter model known as GPT-2-small for $50\,000$ iterations instead of the default $600\,000$ to make grid searches over the learning rate and weight decay parameters more accessible within an academic budget.
-We use the context length of $256$ in Sec.~\ref{sec:llm_better_opt} for faster experiments and $1024$ in Sec.~\ref{sec:llm_stable_train} since we observed that a larger context length is crucial to observe loss divergences with moderate learning rates (such as $0.001$ for Adam).
+We mostly use the context length of $256$ for faster experiments except for Fig.~\ref{fig:owt_gpt2small_bfloat16} where we use the context length of $1024$ since we observed that a larger context length is crucial to observe loss divergences with moderate learning rates (such as $0.001$ for Adam).
 We train with AdamW \citep{loshchilov2017decoupled} using batch size $256$, default LR $0.0006$ (unless mentioned otherwise), $\beta_1=0.9$, $\beta_2=0.95$, a short 400-iteration LR warmup, and $10\times$ cosine LR decay.
 For the runs with SGD with momentum, we use the learning rate $0.3$ and momentum parameter $0.9$ using the same LR schedule as for AdamW.
 We initialize all parameters with the standard deviation equal to $0.02$.
 We keep all other hyperparameters at their default values as in the \texttt{NanoGPT} repository.
 We perform all experiments on A100 Nvidia GPUs that support fast \texttt{bfloat16} training.
+Each training run of GPT-2-small for $50\,000$ iterations takes around $12$ hours on a single GPU.

-\section{Weight decay for overparametrized deep networks: additional details and figures}
+\section{Weight decay for overparametrized deep networks: additional experiments and details}